 Baruch Atah Adonai Eloheinu Melech ha'olam asher kidshanu b'mitzvotav vitzivanu l'hadlik ner shel Shabbat.

-Blessed are You, Infinite One, Who makes us holy through our actions and honors us with the light of Shabbat.
+Blessed is the Oneness that makes us holy through our actions and honors us with the light of Shabbat.

 Blessed are You, Lord our God, Ruler of the universe, Who commands us to kindle the light of Shabbat.